zenml-io/zenml/docs/book/extending-zenml/orchestrator.md

 ## Base Implementation of the Step Entrypoint Configuration

-Within the base docker images that is used for container based orchestration the `src.zenml.entrypoints.step_entrypoint.py` is the default entrypoint to run a specific step.
+Within the base Docker images that are used for container-based orchestration the `src.zenml.entrypoints.step_entrypoint.py` is the default entrypoint to run a specific step.
 It does so by loading an orchestrator specific `StepEntrypointConfiguration` object.
 This object is then used to parse all